 To minimize the environmental impact of student residents, we leveraged the strength of the student floor communities to enhance energy conservation.
 Besides employing super-efficient domestic hot water heat pumps, LED lighting throughout, solar-ready rooftop design, secure bike parking, and reduced automobile parking with electric vehicle charging, we sub-metered electricity for each learning community.
 This usage data is captured in a dashboard designed to motivate the communities to compete with each other and reward energy conservation for the building as a whole.
 Check it out here: Student Housing Sustainability Dashboard ( only accessible on BC networks).

 To help support student life programming, floor lounges in each wing feature interior materials selected to be sustainable, durable, and high quality.
 Indoor products were required to meet strict VOC (volatile organic compounds) emission and indoor air quality criteria for LEED® , with certifications including FloorScore, Green Label Plus, and Greenguard.
 It was also very important to the College and the design team that interior products not only contained recycled material, but could be easily maintained and recycled at the end of their life cycle.

-With Bellevue College recently completing construction of its first residence hall with students ready to move in Fall 2018, this LEED® registered project opens an exciting new chapter as the campus evolves from a commuter to a residential College.
+With Bellevue College recently completing construction of its first residence hall in Fall 2018, this LEED® certified project opens an exciting new chapter as the campus evolves from a commuter to a residential College.
 The building and site design represent a true collaboration between student and campus stakeholders, faculty, staff, and the community as a whole.
-As we pursue Platinum for this LEED® registered project, the new residence hall will set the standard for future sustainable development for years to come.
+This LEED® Platinum certified project sets the standard for future sustainable development for years to come on Bellevue College campus.